openmultiplayer/web/docs/index.md

 ## The SA-MP wiki is gone

-Unfortunately, the SA-MP wiki was taken offline in late september - though most of its content can be found on the public internet archive.
+Unfortunately, the SA-MP wiki was taken offline in late september and then restored as uneditable archive.

 Alas, we need the community's help to transfer the old wiki's content to its new home, here!